mnbcz/QuickHotkeys/README.md

 It is designed for people who work on PC all day and want to **control everything faster, without a mouse menu or unnecessary clicks**.

+It combines **40+ productivity functions ** into a single lightweight background tool.

 ---

 ## 📥 Installation